luxonis/depthai-python/docs/source/references/python.rst

     Returns :code:`True` if the :func:`startPipeline` method was called, otherwise returns :code:`False`

-  .. function:: getOutputQueue(name: str, mazSize: int = 120, overwrite: bool = False) -> DataOutputQueue
+  .. function:: getOutputQueue(name: str, mazSize: int, overwrite: bool) -> DataOutputQueue

     Creates :class:`DataOutputQueue` object that consumes the data from the queue with specified name

-  .. function:: getInputQueue(name: str, mazSize: int = 120, overwrite: bool = False) -> DataInputQueue
+  .. function:: getInputQueue(name: str, mazSize: int, overwrite: bool) -> DataInputQueue

     Creates :class:`DataInputQueue` object that sends the data into the queue with specified name